commercetools/commercetools-postman-collection/GettingStarted.md

 You Should be able to see the collection imported and if you expand the collection, there are two primary folders.
 * Authorization - Use "Obtain access token" to get an authentication token.
-* Projects - Explore endpoints and its ready to use.
+* Projects - Explore endpoints and it is ready to use.